junxit/us-congress-bills-114/bill.md

 # H.R.
 2835

-> To actively recruit members of the Armed Forces who are separating from military service to serve as Customs and Border Protection Officers.
+> To actively recruit members of the Armed Forces who are separating from military service to serve as Customs and Border Protection officers.

 ## § 1.
 Short title